pecio/docker-rails/README.md

 ## Build and first start instructions

-Note I ommit the `sudo` in all commands: prepend it if you need it in your environment.
+Note I ommit the `sudo` in all `docker` commands: prepend it if you need it in your environment.

+0. Copy the `Dockerfile` file and `docker` directory to the _root_ of your Rails application.

 1. In the _root_ of the Rails application, build the Rails image (this is the longest step):